National Ambient Air Quality Standards (NAAQS)

 Limitations

 Are the NAAQS Protective?: First, coal dust typically contains high levels of toxic metals, including mercury (Hg), lead (Pb), arsenic (Ar), cadmium (Cd), as well as crystalline silica.
 These substances are harmful when inhaled or ingested and are known to cause cancer, fetal defects, and neurological damage, even at very low doses.
 Coal dust also contains high levels of transition metals, including iron (Fe), manganese (Mn), and copper (Cu) that can induce oxidative stress in our bodies.
 Because coal dust has high concentrations of metals, there is reason to believe it causes harm at exposures below PM10 NAAQS, with there being no safe level of PM2.5 composed of any material.
-Read more: Health Impacts of Particles and Coal Dust

 Second, wind-blown coal dust includes many particles that are larger than PM10, with PM10 defined as the total amount of particles with a diameter equal to or less than 10 micrometers.
-This means that the vast majority of the mass of coal dust particles that deposit into Southeast Newport News and Lambert's Point are not actually considered an air pollutant under the NAAQS.
+This means the vast majority of the mass of coal dust particles that deposit into Southeast Newport News and Lambert's Point are not actually considered an air pollutant under the NAAQS.

-1. Evolution of the Clean Air Act.
-November 12, 2024.
+1. Evolution of the Clean Air Act, November 12, 2024.

-2. 2.0 2.1 U.S. EPA, NAAQS Table.
+2. 2.0 2.1 NAAQS Table, U.S. EPA, Undated.

 3. Makar et al., Estimating the Causal Effect of Low Levels of Fine Particulate Matter on Hospitalization, Epidemiology, 28, 5, 627–634, 2017.